Codium-ai/pr-agent/INSTALL.md

     ```
 4. Create a lambda function that uses the uploaded image.
 Set the lambda timeout to be at least 3m.
 5. Configure the lambda function to have a Function URL.
+6. In the environment variables of the Lambda function, specify `AZURE_DEVOPS_CACHE_DIR` to a writable location such as /tmp. (see [#443](https://github.com/Codium-ai/pr-agent/issues/443))
-6. Go back to steps 8-9 of [Method 5](#run-as-a-github-app) with the function url as your Webhook URL.
+7. Go back to steps 8-9 of [Method 5](#run-as-a-github-app) with the function url as your Webhook URL.
     The Webhook URL would look like `https://<LAMBDA_FUNCTION_URL>/api/v1/github_webhooks`

 ---